ligen131/Sunbot/README.md

 1. ding-dong bot: Send `ding` to the bot in wherever room or private talk.
 If the bot running normally, it will reply you `dong`.
 2. repeater: If 4 consecutive identical text messages are detected in the current room chat, the message will be automatically repeated.
 3. Cats' and Dogs' photo: Send `发猫猫` or `发狗狗` to the bot and it will reply you the cats' or dogs' photo.
+4. Food Recommendation: Send `吃什么` to the bot and it will reply his food recommendation in HUST!

 ## Status Page